pires/kubernetes-elasticsearch-cluster/README.md

 ### How can I customize `elasticsearch.yaml`?
 Read a different config file by settings env var `path.conf=/path/to/my/config/`.
 Another option would be to build your own image from  [this repository](https://github.com/pires/docker-elasticsearch-kubernetes)

+## Troubleshooting
+One of the errors you may come across when running the setup is the following error:

+    [2016-11-29T01:28:36,515][WARN ][o.e.b.ElasticsearchUncaughtExceptionHandler] [] uncaught exception in thread [main]
+    org.elasticsearch.bootstrap.StartupException: java.lang.IllegalArgumentException: No up-and-running site-local (private) addresses found, got [name:lo (lo), name:eth0 (eth0)]
+    	at org.elasticsearch.bootstrap.Elasticsearch.init(Elasticsearch.java:116) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.bootstrap.Elasticsearch.execute(Elasticsearch.java:103) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.cli.SettingCommand.execute(SettingCommand.java:54) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.cli.Command.mainWithoutErrorHandling(Command.java:96) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.cli.Command.main(Command.java:62) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.bootstrap.Elasticsearch.main(Elasticsearch.java:80) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.bootstrap.Elasticsearch.main(Elasticsearch.java:73) ~[elasticsearch-5.0.1.jar:5.0.1]
+    Caused by: java.lang.IllegalArgumentException: No up-and-running site-local (private) addresses found, got [name:lo (lo), name:eth0 (eth0)] at org.elasticsearch.common.network.NetworkUtils.getSiteLocalAddresses(NetworkUtils.java:187) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.common.network.NetworkService.resolveInternal(NetworkService.java:246) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.common.network.NetworkService.resolveInetAddresses(NetworkService.java:220) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.common.network.NetworkService.resolveBindHostAddresses(NetworkService.java:130) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.transport.TcpTransport.bindServer(TcpTransport.java:575) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.transport.netty4.Netty4Transport.doStart(Netty4Transport.java:182) ~[?:?]
+    	at org.elasticsearch.common.component.AbstractLifecycleComponent.start(AbstractLifecycleComponent.java:68) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.transport.TransportService.doStart(TransportService.java:182) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.common.component.AbstractLifecycleComponent.start(AbstractLifecycleComponent.java:68) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.node.Node.start(Node.java:525) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.bootstrap.Bootstrap.start(Bootstrap.java:211) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.bootstrap.Bootstrap.init(Bootstrap.java:288) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	at org.elasticsearch.bootstrap.Elasticsearch.init(Elasticsearch.java:112) ~[elasticsearch-5.0.1.jar:5.0.1]
+    	...
+6 more
+    [2016-11-29T01:28:37,448][INFO ][o.e.n.Node               ] [kIEYQSE] stopping ...
+    [2016-11-29T01:28:37,451][INFO ][o.e.n.Node               ] [kIEYQSE] stopped
+    [2016-11-29T01:28:37,452][INFO ][o.e.n.Node               ] [kIEYQSE] closing ...
+    [2016-11-29T01:28:37,464][INFO ][o.e.n.Node               ] [kIEYQSE] closed

+    This is related to how the docker container binds to network ports, it defaults to ``_local_``.
+It will need to match the actual interface name on the node and will probably depend on what distribution of linux you use for deployment or cloud hosting provider you use.
+For instance if the primary interface on the node is `p1p1` then that is the value that needs to change for the `NETWORK_HOST` variable to match would be `_p1p1_`.
+    Please see [the documentation](https://github.com/pires/docker-elasticsearch#environment-variables) for reference of options.

+    The fix is to add the environment variable NETWORK_HOST to the kubernetes files (es-master.yaml, es-client.yaml, and es-data.yaml), under the spec containers section you will just need to add the following:

+        - name: "NETWORK_HOST"
+          value: "_eth0_" #_p1p1_ if interface name is p1p1, ens4 would be _ens4_, etc